umsi211F2025/umsi211-f25-course-resources/weeks2-3/advent/README.md

 - Be sure to follow the existing format for rooms, etc.
 - After editing, restart the game to see your changes.

+## Changing the Game Mechanics (`advent.py`)

+- The game mechanics are defined in the `advent.py` file.
+- You can modify the game's behavior (e.g., to include new commands or item types) by changing the code in this file.